 Using a small teapot, tea is brewed in concentrated amounts.
 This way, we can extract the full spectrum of the tea's properties.
-We can add hot water to the same tea leaves multiple times.
-With superior teas, it can even be up to 13 times.
+We can add hot water to the same tea leaves multiple times before the tea will lose flavor.
 Taste each tea brew independently to discern the changes in flavor.
 Tea drinkers can appreciate the evolving stages of tea.
 This method also maximizes the quantity of brewed tea from each serving of tea leaves.

-The most famous among ZiSha, Zi Ni clay from the delta of Yangtze River, Yixing, has excellent porosity and heat retaining properties that significantly improve the taste of tea when compared to tea made in glass, porcelain or glazed teapots.
-The clay is made of a mixture of kaolin, quartz, and mica, with a high content of iron oxide.
+The most famous among ZiSha, Zi Ni clay from the delta of the Yangtze River, Yixing, has excellent porosity and heat-retaining properties that significantly improve tea taste compared to tea made in glass, porcelain, or glazed teapots.
+The clay is made of a mixture of kaolin, quartz, and mica, with a high iron oxide content.
 The texture is somewhat sandy.
-The steps needed to prepare the clay are lengthy and have been traditionally regarded as a trade secret.
+The steps to prepare the clay are lengthy and traditionally regarded as a trade secret.

-Because of its good heat preservation qualities, this teapot is great for brewing teas that need higher water temperature, such as black (red) teas, pu-erh and oolong.
+Because of its good heat preservation qualities, this teapot is excellent for brewing teas that need higher water temperature, such as black (red) teas, pu-erh, and oolong.

-Aroma cups are an essential part of enjoying the tea, especially oolong tea.
+Aroma cups are essential to enjoying tea, especially oolong tea.
 As its name suggests, it is used for smelling the fragrance of the tea before drinking it.
 Unlike the tasting cup, the aroma cup is tall and slender.
-Make sure the cups match with your yixing teapot or gaiwan in material and color.
+Make sure the cups match your yixing teapot or gaiwan in material and color.
 Made from renowned yixing zisha clay, these cups will perfectly complement your tea.

 How to use: Pour tea from the Cha Hai into the aroma cup.
 Cover the aroma cup with the tasting cup.
-Slightly pressing both cups together with the thumb and index fingers of one hand, flip the cups over so that the aroma cup is now on top.
-Slowly lift the aroma cup.
-Enjoy its smell before taking a sip of the delicious tea.
+Slightly pressing both cups with one hand's thumb and index fingers, flip the cups over so that the aroma cup is now on top.
+Slowly lift the aroma cup, and enjoy its smell before taking a sip of the delicious tea.